lrjuan/LDA_scRNAseq/README.md

 # LDA_scRNAseq

-Source codes and test data for the LDA-based scRNA-seq analysis workflow\n
+Source codes and test data for the LDA-based scRNA-seq analysis workflow

-More usage information comming soon!\n
+More usage information comming soon!